treeverse/lakeFS/design/open/uncomitted-gc.md

 ##### Step 1.
 Analyze Data and Perform Cleanup for old entries (GC client)

 1. Run PrepareUncommittedForGC
-2. Read addresses from branch's new commits (all commits up to the last GC run commit id) -> `lakeFS DF`
+2. Read addresses from branch's new commits (all new commits down to the last GC run commit id) -> `lakeFS DF`
 3. Read addresses from branch `GC commit` -> `lakeFS DF`
 4. Subtract results `lakeFS DF` from previous run's `GC commit`
 5. The result is a list of files that can be safely removed